kevin-leptons/lfs-auto/readme.md

 - real product: debian, centos, rhel, ubuntu
 - learning: fedora, arch, lfs

-this target of gnu/linux system are get advantages of other gnu/linux system. this system will help developer stop pay for learning by time and end-user have an better system
+target of gnu/linux system are advantages of other gnu/linux system. this system will help developer safe time and end-user have an better system
 - fast-develop: fedora
 - stable: debian, centos, rhel, ubuntu
 - learning: lfs, fedora
 - optimized: arch

-**warning**: this is not an conflict with unix philosophy and will explain in below section
+**warning**: this is not an conflict with unix philosophy
-- do one thing and do it well
+- do one thing and do it well. all of feature of system help together better. each of them become more well than focus to single feature
-- worse is better
+- worse is better. focus on simple to make system better, not make system more complex to better

 # specification
 from simple equation of physical: **s = v.t**